 Foods to Try in San Miguel de Allende

 - Enchiladas Mineras: Translated out as mining enchiladas, they’re corn tortillas filled with stewed potatoes and carrots, cheese, and onions.
-They’re then baked and served with grilled chicken and other tasty sides!
+They’re then baked and served with grilled chicken and other delicious sides!

 - Cebadina: Refreshing beetroot water.